-- Default font size being ignored by the GTK Look and Feel on Gnome Desktop Environment on Linux: - Contextual Help Window is not brought up to front on Mac OS X; - On Windows 64 bit with JRE 1.6 64 bit distribution the Windows KeyStores are not functional, though they work with JRE 1.6 32 bits or JRE 1.7 64 bit distribution.
+- Default font size being ignored by the GTK Look and Feel on Gnome Desktop Environment on Linux; - Contextual Help Window is not brought up to front on Mac OS X; - On Windows 64 bit with JRE 1.6 64 bit distribution the Windows KeyStores are not functional, though they work with JRE 1.6 32 bits or JRE 1.7 64 bit distribution. - In Windows 7, like for many other applications, an "Access Denied" error may be encountered when trying to save KeyStores or when exporting Certificates, Key Pairs, or Private / Public Keys to files that are located in the Windows special folders (e.g. Program Files, Program Files (x86)), due to the User Account Control (UAC) function.
+This can be fixed by setting the UAC to a lower level or by turning it off.